wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

 -   <b>Connection URI (URI)</b>: The connection URI used to connect to the MongoDB database.

--   <b>Connection Parameters</b>: The connection URI is built by the connector using the parameters.
+-   <b>Connection Parameters</b>: The parameters used for creating the connection URI.
 Following protocols are supported by the MongoDB connector.

     -   Standard Connection Parameters (STANDARD)
     -   DNS Seed List Connection Parameters (DSL)